jsk-ros-pkg/jsk_robot/jsk_denso_robot/README.md

 ![](img/vtp-connect.png)

 To control the robot, you need to specify user level and password.
-The default password can be find [COBOTTA User Manuals](https://www.fa-manuals.denso-wave.com/jp/COBOTTA/007030/)
+The default password can be found on [COBOTTA User Manuals](https://www.fa-manuals.denso-wave.com/jp/COBOTTA/007030/).

 ![](img/vtp-login.png)

-You can skip calibration section and also put "Prepare Motion"
+You can skip calibration section and also put "Prepare Motion".

 ![](img/vtp-skip.png)